androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 	- Machine Learning Production Systems: Engineering Machine Learning Models and Pipelines (2024) by Robert Crowe, Hannes Hapke, Emily Caveness, Di Zhu
 	- Machine Learning Engineering with Python: Manage the lifecycle of machine learning models using MLOps with practical examples (2nd, 2023) by Andrew P. McMahon
 - MLOps
-	- Practical MLOps: Operationalizing Machine Learning Models (2021) by Noah Gift (Author), Alfredo Deza
+	- Practical MLOps: Operationalizing Machine Learning Models (2021) by Noah Gift, Alfredo Deza
-	- Introducing MLOps: How to Scale Machine Learning in the Enterprise (2021) by Mark Treveil (Author), Nicolas Omont (Author), Clément Stenac (Author), Kenji Lefevre
+	- Introducing MLOps: How to Scale Machine Learning in the Enterprise (2021) by Mark Treveil, Nicolas Omont, Clément Stenac, Kenji Lefevre
-	- Implementing MLOps in the Enterprise: A Production-First Approach (2024) by Yaron Haviv (Author), Noah Gift
+	- Implementing MLOps in the Enterprise: A Production-First Approach (2024) by Yaron Haviv, Noah Gift
 	- MLOps Engineering at Scale (2022) by Carl Osipov
 	- Engineering MLOps: Rapidly build, test, and manage production-ready machine learning life cycles at scale (2021) by Emmanuel Raj